GitHub Classroom

 When you are ready for grading, do your final commits, do a final push,

-and submit your repo link on blackboard under the assignment using the
+and submit your repo link on blackboard.

 -